saidmasoud/devops-exercise/data_service/README.md

 ## Running

+This app runs on Python 3.5.
+Make sure you have Python and Virtual envionment tools.

 ```
 # Ensure you have set `MONGODB` in some manner (see above).
+virtualenv -p python3 env
+source env/bin/activate.sh
 pip install -r requirements.txt
 python api.py
 ```